City of West Allis, Village of West Milwaukee and portions of New Berlin and Greenfield

 to 70 students who are taught the basic curriculum by a team of two

 teachers.
 Students are also provided many opportunities to explore a

 for students intending to continue their schooling after graduation and

 for those entering the work force.
 West Allis Central and Nathan Hale

 High School students can choose from over 200 courses to meet their

-Dottke and offers students an opportunity to learn in an alternate
+educational and career needs.
+The WAWM Learning Center, our Alternative High School offers students an opportunity to learn in an alternate